hyus314/Digi/README.md

                 + '/'
             );`

-Where window.location.host is the host of our application and connectionId is the encrypted id that gets decrypted in the Consumers file.
+Where `window.location.host` is the host of our application and `connectionId` is the encrypted id that gets decrypted in the Consumers file.
 We'll talk about Consumers later.
 Within this lies a HTTP request that is sent to that server and the response is with code 101, which means Switching Protocols and afterwards the client and server are now 'speaking' in WebSocket.
 That is called the Handshake.
-Afterwards, the exchanged data between the client and server comes in a form called 'frames', where the 'payload' of the data trying to be sent to the server takes that shape.
-After that 'payload' is sent, the server (depending on how it is configured) can either send back another frame with new data to either the client that sent the first frame, or send data to all of the users connected to that server.
-The data sent around all the time takes the shape of the variable scope in code and that variable servers as a Python Dict that includes the type of action sent to the server, what the server would do after receiving it and how many users would it affect, in our case only two.
+Afterwards, the exchanged data between the client and server comes in a form called `frames`, where the `payload` of the data trying to be sent to the server takes that shape.
+After that `payload` is sent, the server (depending on how it is configured) can either send back another frame with new data to either the client that sent the first frame, or send data to all of the users connected to that server.
+The data sent around all the time takes the shape of the variable

+`scope`

+in code and that variable servers as a Python Dict that includes the type of action sent to the server, what the server would do after receiving it and how many users would it affect, in our case only two.
 All of this is done in the

 `consumers.py`

 file in our `chat` folder.
 The payload can have a crucial role for executing different forms of operations, but in our case the payload is the content of the message, the username of the sender, and the type of action to be performed (add, edit or delete).
+After any of these three operations the data is sent back to the other user through the asynchronous methods:
+`chat_ message`, `chat_message_delete`, `chat_message_edit`
-After any of these three operations the data is sent back to the other user through the asynchronous methods: chat_ message, chat_message_delete, chat_message_edit Here is the piece of code that executes the sending back of the newly added message to the chat room, so the other user can see live:
+Here is the piece of code that executes the sending back of the newly added message to the chat room, so the other user can see live:

 `async_to_sync(self.channel_layer.group_send)(